Two integrable classes of Emden-Fowler equations with applications in astrophysics and cosmology: Introduction

 A `two-parameter' generalization of the Emden equation was introduced and systematically studied by Fowler \cite{Fow30}

-and is currently known as the Emden-Fowler equation, while the Lane-Emden equation is the particular case $\lambda=2$.
-By a change of variables, the EF equation can be written in the standard, non-adjoint form which is the usual form encountered in the literature.
+and is currently known as the Emden-Fowler (EF) equation, while the Lane-Emden equation is the particular case $\lambda=2$.
+By the change of variables $y(x)=z(\chi)$, where $\chi=1/x$, the EF equation can be written in the standard non-adjoint form